20kdc/funcWebWiki/wiki/special_mdSyntaxCardContent.z.md

 3. ### The Parable Of The Appended Star

-   Paragraphs must be broken by empty lines,
+   Paragraphs should be broken by empty lines.
-    or else they are appended to by all things,
-    * even these!
-(This may be our error.)
+   * But block syntax is more important. \
+     Such is life.
+   *Indentation matters.*

 4. ### The Parable Of Lists

      * While we're not CommonMark compliant, so it appears to say,
    * These are different lists,
      * For the indentation of the second's point is less than that of the first.

 5. ### The Parable Of Image-Template-Equivalence